 - Profit margin: The total amount you are taking home after hitting your break-even point

-How to Monitor Restaurant Performance
+How to Monitor Performance When Managing a Restaurant

 1. Marketing efforts